 Attention museum lovers and history buffs: The newly renovated Manila Clock Tower is the next tourist attraction in the Philippines you need to visit!
-This historical landmark, dating back to 1930, began its modernisation in 2020 and was completed in 2021.
+The recent opening of its in-house museum makes for an interesting trip to Old Manila as we celebrate National Museums and Galleries Month this October.
+Read on to find out more about this classic icon!

 Apart from its facade freshly painted in white and gold, it features exhibits commemorating the Battle of Manila.
 Additionally, it showcases the works of well-renowned visual artists like Rene Robles, Sherwin Pau Gonzales, and Nante Carandang.